ModelEarth/data-pipeline/timelines/tabulator/README.md

 [Active Projects](../../../io/)

-# Tabulator Sample for Timeline
+# Timeline Data Samples

-TO DO - Within Javascript in the current page:
+To do within Javascript in the current page:

-1.)
-Loop through files from 2017 to 2020 using Javascript
+DONE Rupesh: Table4 Loops through files from 2017 to 2020 using Javascript.

-File source: /community-data/industries/naics/US/counties/

-2.)
-Pivot each file into a year row array in Javascript.

-3.)
-Append to a new table4 Tabulator asynchronously.
+TO DO Rupesh: Table4 Pivot incoming data to show 1 column per year for Establishments.

-4.)
-Merge names of industries into table2 using our [NAICS Lookup](https://model.earth/community-data/us/id_lists/industry_id_list.csv)
+TO DO Dinesh: Table2 - Add columns with names of industries after table loads with [NAICS Lookup](https://model.earth/community-data/us/id_lists/industry_id_list.csv)

+TO DO: Add a table5 and populate a Density column using Population/Km2.
+[Data source](https://model.earth/community-timelines/training/naic4/US/counties/2017/US-AK-training-naics4-counties-2017.csv) - Km2 is not yet in CSV.